House of Mourning: Ollie

 The scream rang through his brain, jarring him out of his thoughts.

 Swiping at his tears with the back of his hand, Ollie grabbed the hem of his t-shirt and used it to wipe some of the dust off the glass.
-He pulled himself out of the floor, pulling his phone from his jeans pocket and using it to get a picture of her.
+He pulled himself off the floor, pulling his phone from his jeans pocket and using it to get a picture of her.

 Since he was shit at measuring anything, he tucked the picture under his arm and took it with him.